Blog Post

 Does a guest need to be media trained?

 Tessa says that there is an expectation that spokespeople will be good!
-That means they need experience of going in front of a television camera before walking into CNBC’s studio.
-And Tessa’s team will want proof of this.
+That means they need experience of going in front of a television camera before walking into CNBC’s studio, Tessa McCann’s PR team will want proof of this.
 She suggests sending a link to an interview that your spokesperson has done previously, to the producer overseeing the booking.

 screen grab